CalvinHartwell/canonical-kubernetes-demos/cdk-ceph/README.md

  juju run-action kubernetes-master/0 create-rbd-pv name=test size=50
 ```

-We can check the pv has been crated
+We can check the pv has been created:

 ```
 calvinh@ubuntu-ws:~/Source/canonical-kubernetes-demos$ kubectl get pv